There’s nothing more satisfying than a Sausage Plait on a cold summers day in August – eh?

 What gluten free pastry can I use to make this Sausage Plait?

-Well I used the Jus-Roll Gluten Free Puff Pastry Roll, it comes in a handy rectangular sheet, the same size as the gluten-filled version so you know what to expect.
-No need to trim, this is the perfect size for the plait.
-You can get chilled or frozen gluten free blocks of puff on the market, Genius do an excellent one here in the UK.
 If you’re feeling up for the challenge you could make your own rough puff.
 I do not personally have a recipe for this but I know a fairy who does.
-Vicki Montague aka Free From Fairy is a queen of gluten free pastry so you might like to give this quick and simple pastry course a go if you want a homemade gluten free puff pastry made from scratch
+Vicki Montague aka Free From Fairy is a queen of gluten free pastry so you might like to give this quick and simple pastry course a go if you want a homemade gluten free puff pastry made from scratch.

 How To Make Gluten Free Puff Pastry – Video Lesson – £9.99

-What gluten free sausages would you recommend?
+What gluten free sausages are best for this recipe?

-That is entirely down to your own preference. there are so many lovely brands of gluten free sausage on the market now, we personally love the Black Farmer Gluten Free Sausages but you also have Heck and the Sainsbury’s and Tesco finest are gluten free too (always check labels).
-If you’d rather make a lower fat version then of course you’ll need to go for a lesser fat sausage, chicken sausages are very low in fat so why not give that a try?
+What gluten free sausages you use is entirely down to your own preference.
+There are so many lovely brands of gluten free sausage on the market now, we personally love the Black Farmer Gluten Free Sausages but you also have Heck and the Sainsbury’s and Tesco finest are gluten free too (always check labels).

 Like the look of this sausage plait?
 You’ll love these recipes